Pepperdine University Visa Sponsorship Jobs USA

 Preferred:

-This is a Regular, Nonexempt, 40 hour per week position.
+This is a Regular, Nonexempt, 40 hour per week position that may be considered for remote or hybrid work in accordance with the university policy manual.

 The above pay range reflects what Pepperdine University reasonably expects to pay for this position at time of posting.
 Actual compensation may vary based on relevant factors such as work experience, market conditions, education/training, and skill level.
 In addition to base pay, Pepperdine offers a robust and highly competitive benefits package.